Clewsy/clews.pro/README.md

 # clews.pro

-Herein lies the docker-compose.yml file with which I establish my personal web site clews.pro.
+Herein lies the html and css files for clews.pro.

-You will also find the html and css files for said site.
+The site is containerised (nginx) and deployed with an ansible role.

 ![clews.pro][image_clews.pro]

-[image_clews.pro]:clews.pro/html/images/clews_logo/clews_logo_00.png
+[image_clews.pro]:/html/images/clews_logo/clews_logo_00.png